tsstace/liri-node-app/README.md

 "my-tweets" - returns my most recent tweets, limited to 20 entries.

-"spotify-this-song" [user entered song title] - returns full song title, artist, album and a url (if available)
+"spotify-this-song" [user entered song title] - returns full song title, artist, album and a url (if available); if the command is invoked without a song title then the app will return "Double Dutch Bus" by Frankie Smith.

-"movie-this" [user entered movie title] - returns full movie title, release year, rating, country, language, plot and actors
+"movie-this" [user entered movie title] - returns full movie title, release year, rating, country, language, plot and actors; if the command is invoked without a movie title then the app will return "Back to the Beach" featuring Frankie Avalon and Annette Funicello.

 "do-what-it-says" - reads a text file and returns the song data for our *random* choice:  "End of the Line" by the Traveling Wilburys